Vopaaz/checkpointing/docs/index.md

 result: 3
 ```

-Now the return value has been cached to disk, and if you rerun this script, the output will be
+Now the return value has been cached, and if you rerun this script, the output will be

 ```text
 result: 3